 – And this document, Philip project guide to mentoring – gives comprehensive suggestions for a mentoring meeting.

-– Finally, our schedule leaflet gives dates, and a summary of preparation the students will be doing for each session.
+– Finally, our Course outline, 2017-18 leaflet gives dates, and a summary of preparation the students will be doing for each session.